LordSnoosh/SEIR2222/work/w10/d4/02-mern-infrastructure-part-1.md

 ### **App.js**

-First, for better Emmet support and to stay consistent with the way we will name our future components, let's rename **App.js** to **App.jsx**.
+For better Emmet support and to stay consistent with the way we will name our future components, let's rename **App.js** to **App.jsx**.

 > It may be necessary to restart React's Dev Server to get the app to compile.